duke-compsci290-spring2018/assignments-portfolio-dylan-v/final/README.md

 > A Vue.js project
 > This project was created by Dylan Vanelli and Sean Snider for CS290.
-> As of now (Saturday March 28), we have not figured out how to deploy the application.
+> As of now (Saturday March 28), we have not figured out how to deploy the application due to complications with Vue and Node.hs.
 > However, the instructions below provide a sure-fire way to run the application locally on your machine.
 Since the data within the application uses Firebase, all interactions made by the user are recorded and update the application in real time for all users.

 ## Build Setup